 What kind of information can expressive writing give us?

 This approach gives us a different and cohesive scope of measurement.
 In this case, our thoughts are shaped as correlations in the time series throughout the text.
 For instance, the repetition of words in the text composition and the length of the words and sentences can help us to detect its inner coherence (Najafi & Darooneh, 2017).
-On the other hand, through content analysis, ranking the importance of the words, and performing sentiment analysis —which scores the text’s emotionality, either positive or negative— we are trying to explore the connections to Personality and Depression.
+On the other hand, through content analysis, ranking the importance of the words, and performing sentiment analysis —which scores the text’s emotionality according to its affect valence— we are trying to explore the connections between these material patterns and “higher-order” psychological concepts such as Personality and Depression.

 Even if we are studying the structure of a text and quantifying indicators extracted from it, we are assuming the existence of interrelated processes involved in the act of writing beyond that quantification.
 We assume that the ways in which someone experiences life will make an imprint in the sequence of words while writing.
 Thus, the dynamic information extracted from the text itself should give us information about the person who wrote it, going beyond the words themselves.
 This is because writing emerges from a collection of sensorimotor, cognitive, and emotional constraints in combination with syntactic and semantic operations, and that process is colored by the idiosyncrasies of the individual writer.